 As a form of physical exercise, karate is almost without equal.
 Utilizing all parts of the body, karate training increases the strength, speed, stamina, coordination, reflexes, and balance of the karateka (student of karate).
 It is the ultimate art of unarmed self-defense.
 Like knowing how to swim, you always have it with you.
 However, Master Funakoshi saw karate not only as a means of conditioning or self-defense, but also as a way to build character and mental discipline.
 The karateka is taught not only the physical techniques, but also how to use his skills with wisdom and discretion.
 Among the many mental benefits of karate training are improved self-awareness, confidence, discipline and emotional control.

 The Japan Karate Association

-With millions of members in over 100 countries, the Japan Karate Association (JKA) is the largest martial arts organization in the world.
+With millions of members in over 200 countries, the Japan Karate Association (JKA) is the largest martial arts school in the world.
 The JKA teaches karate in the traditional Japanese way, emphasizing strong stances and powerful basic technique as well as mastery of kata (form) and kumite (sparring).
 In the United States, the JKA has a main school in each region which trains instructors and ensures the maintenance of high standards in all of the JKA branch schools.
-Shotokan Karate-Do International, which is based in New York City, is headquarters for all JKA clubs in the region.
-It is under the leadership of Master Masataka Mori, who is 9th dan (9th degree black belt) and one of the highest ranking karate masters in the world.
-The UConn JKA Karate Club was founded in September, 1972 and is dedicated to the continuation of traditional karate-do as a physical and mental discipline designed to improve the overall quality of the student's life.
+Shotokan Karate-Do International, which is based in New York City, is headquarters for all JKA schools in the region.
+The SKDI was founded in 1968 by Master Masataka Mori, 9th dan (1932-2018).
+The UConn JKA is dedicated to the continuation of traditional karate-do as a physical and mental discipline designed to improve the overall quality of the student's life.

 Master Masataka Mori